The Reality Dysfunction: Plot summary

 A group of colonists arrive on the frontier world of Lalonde from Earth.
 Grossly overpopulated, with tens, sometimes hundreds of millions of people crammed into domed cities called arcologies, many people on Earth dream of escaping to virgin worlds with open skies above their heads.
 However, Lalonde is a typical stage-one colony world, dirty and corrupt with a ridiculously low level of technology.
 The latest colonists, mostly from Earth's European arcologies, vow to create a peaceful, safe society.
 They are taken by steamboat up the mighty Juliffe River to found their new township, which they name Aberdale.
 Among the colonists are the Skibbow family, whose patriarch, Gerald, is excited about the prospect of living as a farmer.
 His teenage daughter, Marie, is less impressed and vows to escape back to Earth at the first opportunity.
 Also among the colonists are Father Horst Elwes, a Christian priest, and a large number of 'Ivets' (Involuntary Transportees), petty criminals from Earth sentenced to work on the colony worlds to repay their debt to society.
-Unbeknown to the authorities, one of the Ivets, Quinn Dexter, is a member of the Light Brother sect (devil worshippers) and is armed with highly advanced information implants which have escaped detection.
+Unbeknown to the authorities, one of the Ivets, Quinn Dexter, is a member of the Light Brother sect (Satan worshippers) and is armed with highly advanced information implants which have escaped detection.
 Dexter soon exerts his command over all the other Ivets through the use of satanic rituals, whilst simultaneously ingratiating himself with the colonists.
 His act does not fool Powel Manani, the town's assigned settlement supervisor.
 Around this time the Ly-cilph arrives on Lalonde and studies Aberdale.
 Its curiosity is piqued when Father Elwes manages to see it, since few species are capable of perceiving it.